betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 * Are we considering the right features (left column)?
 * Are we curating the *best* links for the associated info?
 * We agreed that use-cases and etiqutte are likely best handled as a sep. article
+* For *real-experiences* section of table, lets take the max/union of experiences over all *authors* of this content.
+For subjective *ratings*, maybe we should vote.

 # Virtual Meeting Tools and Features for the HPC/CSE Community